rubencodes/react-cloud-code-mixin/README.md

 ## Additional Component Methods
 ###`this.pendingQueries()`
-Returns an array containing the names of queries that are currently waiting for results.
+Returns an array containing the names of calls that are currently waiting for results.
 ###`this.queryErrors()`
-Returns a map of query names to the error they encountered on the last request, if there was one.
+Returns a map of call names to the error they encountered on the last request, if there was one.
-###`this.reloadData()`
-Forces a full refresh of all cloud code calls.

-**Coming Soon**: Will optionally take an array of function names as a param and reload only those functions.
+###`this.reloadData([callList])`
+Forces a refresh of Cloud Code calls with names in the `callList`, if provided, else refreshes data from all the calls.
+Note: the names in the `callList` should be the name of the data key in which the data is stored (e.g. the key part of the key-value pairs returned in `loadData`.

 ## Install